Research Council Grants

-The Research Council is a committee of faculty that advises the Office of Research and Economic Development on a special program that provides small grants to faculty every year.
+The Research Council is a faculty committee that advises the Office of Research and Economic Development on a special program that provides small grants to faculty every year.
 These awards are made as the result of peer review of requests submitted by the faculty for funding of research and creative work.
 The Council also provides subvention for scholarly publications.
 The Council’s programs are financed using State funds.
 All awards are made on a basis of merit, although priority is given to new faculty members.

 Description of the Program

 Only full-time members of the Rutgers faculty at the time of application may apply.
 This designation includes non-tenure-track, tenure-track, and tenured faculty.
 The following are not eligible to apply: coadjutant appointees, teaching and research assistants, and visiting faculty members.
 All awards are made on the basis of merit, although priority is given to tenure-track faculty in their first or second three-year probationary appointment who have not yet been evaluated for tenure.